Wight Sun: Service

 Wight Sun joined the Wight-class fleet on the Yarmouth and Lymington service.
-Her two sisters, Wight Light and Wight Sky entered service on 25 February 2009.
+Her two sister ships, Wight Light and Wight Sky entered service on 25 February 2009.
 In July 2015, she was transferred to the Portsmouth to Fishbourne route as a relief ferry.
 Wight Light, which was the relief ferry after St Helen was withdrawn, transferred back to the Lymington to Yarmouth route in its place.